yahoo/elide-doc/pages/guide/v5/04-analytics.md

 #### Example Extend Configuration

 The sample below uses the [Example Configuration](#example-configuration) as its parent model.
+Let's assume we are a club that exposes the Player Stats from the intra-squad practice games and the tournament games to coaches using the PlayerStats model.
+We want to expose the data from the same persistent store to external clubs with below differences:
+* Exclude the intra-squad games from highScore calculation.
+* Show the year of the game date instead of the full date.

+To avoid the compilation error highlighted [above](hjson-inheritance-vs-Java-inheritance), we will have to re-write the entire JVM class instead of inheriting from the Parent model.
+But with the Hjson `extend`, it will be a few lines of simple changes to inherit from the Parent model as highlighted in the below example.

 {% include code_example example="04-analytic-extend-config" %}